4 Useful Tools to Find and Delete Duplicate Files in Linux

 DupeGuru – Find Duplicate Files in Linux

-4. FSlint – Duplicate File Finder for Linux
+5. FSlint – Duplicate File Finder for Linux

 FSlint is a free utility that is used to find and clean various forms of lint on a filesystem.
-It also reports duplicate files, empty directories, temporary files, duplicate/conflicting (binary) names, bad symbolic links and many more.
+It also reports duplicate files, empty directories, temporary files, duplicate/conflicting (binary) names, bad symbolic links, and many more.
 It has both command-line and GUI modes.

 To install FSlint in Linux, use the following command as per your Linux distribution.

-$ sudo apt-get install fslint [On Debian/Ubuntu]
+$ sudo apt install fslint [On Debian, Ubuntu and Mint]

 $ sudo pacman -S fslint [On Arch Linux]